ufechner7/ufechner7.github.io/_posts/2022-08-07-exporting-formatted-datasets.md

 ```bash
 julia --project -t auto
 ```
 This uses the set of packages we just installed and starts julia using all available threads.
-This is useful when handling large data sets (millions of message).
+This is useful when handling large data sets (millions of messages).

 ## Creating a sample data set